 Ok, today I am going completely Millennial with you all and sharing a recipe for avocado toast.
 This recipe comes from Justin who likes avocado a lot more than I do.
-I can add a bit to a taco or something like that, but don’t like when it’s the main flavor in a food.
+I can add a bit to a taco or something like that, but don’t like it when it’s the main flavor in the meal.

-A few weeks ago we had some avocados in the refrigerator that were perfectly ripe, but nothing to do with them at that time.
-Justin decided that he wanted to make some avocado toast with a fried egg on top, and went to work in the kitchen while I happily ate my bowl of cereal!
+A few weeks ago we had some avocados in the refrigerator that were perfectly ripe.
+But we had nothing to do with them at that time.
+Justin decided that he wanted to make some avocado toast with a fried egg on top.
+He went to work in the kitchen while I happily ate my bowl of cereal!

 Anyways, back to the recipe.
-Avocado toast is one of easiest breakfasts you can make at home, and it’s so much cheaper than buying it out somewhere.
-Avocados here costs $0.68 each, and a loaf of bread is about $3.
+Avocado toast is one of the easiest breakfasts you can make at home.
+And it’s so much cheaper than buying it out somewhere.
+Avocados here cost $0.68 each, and a loaf of bread is about $3.
 That loaf usually has about 20 pieces of bread, so assuming you make two slices per day, using one full avocado between them, each serving would average $1.
 This is probably one of the most frugal breakfast meals you can make.
 Even adding the eggs, you are looking at about $1.50-$2 per day, plus about 10-15 minutes of time.

 Step by Step